tencent-ailab/persona-hub/README.md

 </div>

 ## News
+- \[02/18/2025\] 🚀🚀🚀 Released [370,000,000 elite personas](https://huggingface.co/datasets/proj-persona/PersonaHub/tree/main/ElitePersonas), each possessing skills that rank in the top 1% or even the top 0.1% in certain areas.
 - \[07/08/2024\] 🚀🚀🚀 Added code to <a href="#run-demo">demo</a> persona-driven data synthesis using gpt-4o (openai) or open-sourced models (vllm)
 - \[06/30/2024\] 🚀🚀🚀 Initial announcement of the paper and initial release of PERSONA HUB and synthetic data samples